 approves the granting of an Aquaculture Licence (TAB C) to T.L.
-Mussels Ltd., Clonard Business Park, Whitemill Industrial Estate, Wexford, with a variation, reducing the footprint of the site from 21.5336 ha to 17.9043 ha, for a period of ten (10) years for the bottom cultivation of mussels, in accordance with the terms and conditions of the attached draft Aquaculture Licence.
+Mussels Ltd., Clonard Business Park, Whitemill Industrial Estate, Wexford, with a variartion, reducing the footprint of the site from 40 ha to 35.4348ha, for a period of ten (10) years for the purpose of bottom cultivation of mussels,, in accordance with the terms and conditions of the attached draft Aquaculture Licence.